PrinceYadav001/Climate-Change-Analysis/README.md

 # Climate Change Analysis: India

-This repository contains a comprehensive machine learning pipeline for analyzing and predicting climate change impacts in India, with a focus on Air Quality Index (AQI) and Extreme Weather Events.
+This repository contains a comprehensive machine learning pipeline for analyzing and predicting climate change impacts in India, focusing on Air Quality Index (AQI) and Extreme Weather Events.
 The project is designed for data science analysis and seamless Power BI visualization.

 ---

 ## 🌏 Project Motivation & Objective

 Climate change is leading to more frequent extreme weather events and deteriorating air quality, especially in developing countries like India.

 **Objectives:**
 - Predict AQI and extreme weather events for Indian cities using machine learning.
 - Provide actionable insights and visualizations for policymakers, researchers, and the public.